conjurdemos/Accelerator-DualAccounts/README.md

 <Property Name="DualAccountStatus" />
 </Optional>

+Automation:
+ - Copy the .ini and .xml files into the platformlib directory.
+ - Run 1-list-platform-library.sh to ensure it appears in the list.
+ - Run 2-import-from-platformlib.sh to import it into the Vault.
+Manual:
-Create a zipfile containing the modified .ini and .xml file and import to your Vault.
+ - Create a zipfile containing the modified .ini and .xml file and import to your Vault.

 Verify the new platform appears under Rotational Groups and the Grace Period value is displayed.
 Click Edit and navigate to Target Account Platform->UI & Workflows->Properties->Optional  and verify the four properties you added are there.